maryschmidt/super-special-layout-generator/README.md

 3. Save and resume their sessions across cache clears (thus, we aren't using localstorage)

 ## Design Decisions
+The goal was to make this as simple as possible as a tech demo, but also provide something with potential to scale.

+For the layout, this led to a simple input on the left, output viz on the right situation.

+The calculated results from the input are co-located with them.

 ## Architecture
 Tech stack